 Official Website: http://codelobsteride.com/

-Codelobster is an IDE which is primarily used for PHP development, but it also supports and equally important for JavaScript, HTML and CSS.
-It is very popular among the web developers and supports several plugins to support WordPress, Yii, JQuery and Drupal.
-There are several features including HTML code conversion to ASP, Perl or PHP functions and vice versa, Macro recording, function parameter displays on hover and visual style customization.
+Codelobster is an IDE that is primarily used for PHP development, but it also supports and is equally important for JavaScript, HTML, and CSS.
+It is very popular among web developers and supports several plugins such as WordPress, Yii, JQuery, and Drupal.
+There are several features including HTML code conversion to ASP, Perl, or PHP functions and vice versa, Macro recording, function parameter displays on hover, and visual style customization.

-You can get a free trial of 30 days; if you are interested to get more functionality then buy a Lite version with limited upgrades or Professional membership plan to access all the features.
-Codelobster has ten multilingual interfaces and support Windows, Mac and Linux operating systems.
+You can get a free trial of 30 days; if you are interested in getting more functionality then buy a Lite version with limited upgrades or a Professional membership plan to access all the features.
+Codelobster has ten multilingual interfaces and supports Windows, Mac, and Linux operating systems.

 Pros